Nutrients: Definition, Examples, Meaning, Vitamins, Minerals, Macronutrients

 Sodium is an essential electrolyte that is found in table salt and a variety of processed foods.
 It is involved in fluid balance, nerve function, and muscle contractions and impacts blood pressure and volume.

-Functions Of Nutrients
+Functions of Nutrients

 Nutrients have diverse functions in supporting health.
+Some of the major ones are discussed below:

-Energy Production:
+Energy Production

 Carbohydrates and fats are the primary energy-providing macronutrients.
 Proteins can also be mobilized to provide energy when necessary.

-Growth and repair:
+Growth and repair

 Vitamins and minerals help regulate many of the activities happening within the body, such as immune functions, bone metabolism, and blood coagulation.
 Electrolytes such as sodium and potassium participate in fluid balance and nerve functions.